SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Experiments

-Figure~\ref{fig:refine_results} illustrates how our framework predicts the future trajectories of agents and incorporates them into edited scenes.
-In the top-left case, a right-turning black vehicle is edited to go straight.
-Then, the path refinement module predicts a potential collision with pedestrians, so the vehicle is instead adjusted to stop and yield.
+Figure~\ref{fig:refine_results} showcases how our framework refines agent trajectories and integrates predictive interactions into edited scenes.
+In the top-left case, a construction worker and a pedestrian standing on the left originally cross the street, but after a barrier blocks the crosswalk, they remain stopped at the edge.
 In the top-right case, we insert a truck proceeding straight through an intersection.
-To merge with right-turning vehicles, it waits for a safe gap before merging smoothly into traffic, demonstrating our framework’s ability to adapt new objects to ongoing traffic conditions.
+To merge with right-turning vehicles, it waits for a safe gap before merging smoothly into traffic, demonstrating our framework's ability to adapt to new objects in ongoing traffic conditions.
 In the bottom-left case, a traffic cone is added in the middle of a crosswalk.
 Two approaching vehicles detect the new obstacle and gradually stop in front of it.
 In the last case, a vehicle attempting parallel parking abruptly halts, likely due to becoming stuck.
 The following gray vehicle then makes a slight detour to avoid it.
-Other than these cases, pedestrians also adapt to edits: for example, in the previous Figure~\ref{fig:tasks}, a construction worker originally crosses the street, but after a barrier blocks the crosswalk, it remains stopped at the crosswalk.
-These qualitative results demonstrate that our framework not only enables efficient scene editing but also generates coherent multi-agent interactions through predictive path refinement.
+As shown in these examples, multi-agent path refinement adapts all agents, including both vehicles and pedestrians, to coordinately respond to changes.
+These results demonstrate that our framework not only enables efficient scene editing but also generates coherent multi-agent interactions through predictive path refinement.